We work to minimise the impact of the waste our activities produce – and focus on the need to store waste safely.

 Acid rock drainage

-“Acid rock drainage” is caused when some types of waste rock are exposed to oxygen and water, forming atmospheric sulphuric acid.
+“Acid rock drainage” is caused when some types of waste rock and tailings are exposed to oxygen and water, forming sulphuric acid.

 We use a range of measures to manage this, depending on the material and where it is stored.
 For example, we cap dumps of waste rock, to prevent contact with air and water.

-We reuse waste rock and ore as much as possible – such as in backfilling mines and building roads.
+We reuse waste rock and other types of mineral waste as much as possible – such as in backfilling mines and building roads.

 Principles we follow